-ATTENDANCE:
+ATTENDANCE

 - Attendance at all classes is essential for successful completion of this course. - The topics covered in the lectures are related to each other.
-You can move forward only if you are familiar with the material of the previous lecture. - Students are expected to attend and be prepared for all regularly scheduled classes: arriving on time, remaining quiet when others are speaking, and paying attention to whoever has the floor in the classroom. - Students are required to behave in accordance with Lincoln University's Student Honor Code and Standards of Conduct, which can be found in the Student Handbook.
+You can move forward only if you are familiar with the material of the previous lecture. - Students are expected to attend and be prepared for all regularly scheduled classes: arriving on time, remaining quiet when others are speaking, and paying attention to whoever has the floor in the classroom. - Considering possible urgent situations, students may be absent from maximum - four class meetings with prior notice to the instructor.
+Three late arrivals would affect the grade.

+• Students are required to behave in accordance with Lincoln University's Student Honor Code and Standards of Conduct, which can be found in the Student Handbook.

-STUDENT RESPONSIBILITIES:
+STUDENT RESPONSIBILITIES